JyotismoyKalita/Learning-DS-C/Readme.md

     - **Array:**
       Implemented Unsorted Priority Queue using Array similar to _Circular Queue using Array_.
 The fundamental difference being, there is an extra array `int prio[MAX_SIZE]` which stores the **priority** of every element at the same index as of them in the `int arr[MAX_SIZE]`.
 During **insertion** a priority value is entered for the element.
 During **deletion** the element with the least corresponding priority value is deleted.
       Here, `Lower Priority Value = Higher Priority to Delete`. e.g. _Element with priority 3 will be deleted before than element with priority 7_.
+    - **Linked List:**
+     Implemented Unsorted Priority Queue using Linked List similar to _Linear Queue using Linked List_, but, used _Doubly Linked List_ instead of _Singly Linked List_.
+The `NODE` struct additionally contains `int priority`.
+During **insertion** a priority value is entered for the element.
+During **deletion** the element with the least priority value is deleted.

 (_❕ This repository is a practise in progress and more data-structures will be added in future_)